metamath/lamp-guide/docs/index.md

   the cancel icon to not change the statement.
   You can also select *parts* of a statement; by default you can do this by using Alt+left click ("alt" is sometimes labelled "opt").
-  For more about selecting parts of a statement, see the next section.
+  For more about selecting parts (fragments) of a statement, see the next section on [fragment selectors](#fragment-selectors).

 #### Fragment selectors